Yeeun888/DAQ-Technical-Assessment/brainstorming.md

     );
   }
 }

 ```
+In addition, there is a responsive graph I added which displays the temperature since starting the application.
 ### Retrospect
 - Spend more time on typescript type safety
-- Do more UI changes for code
+- Do more UI changes for code and add pruning to the react MUI graph

 ## Cloud